Catania

 Palazzo Tezzano, Catania

-• Manganelli Palace/Palazzo Manganelli: This city palace was built by the Tornambene family in the 1400s.
-Today, the mansion stands as a fine example of the late Baroque, with the roof resting on the old walls of the original building.
+Today, the mansion stands as a fine example of a residence primarily from the late Baroque, where the roof rests on the old walls from the original construction.

 University Palace, Catania